PerturBench: Benchmarking Machine Learning Models for Cellular Perturbation Analysis: Implementation Details

 \begin{dataset}[\srivatsan{}] This dataset \citep{Srivatsan2020Jan} includes 188 chemical perturbations across the K562, A549, and MCF-7 cell lines.
 The chemical perturbations were applied at 4 doses but for the purposes of this study, we subset to highest dose only since most of the models we are benchmarking do not have dose response modeling capacity.
 We selected this dataset to benchmark prediction of chemical perturbations.
-Additionally, this dataset was used as a benchmark in multiple perturbation prediction studies including \gls{cpa} \citep{Lotfollahi2023May} and Biolord \citep{Piran2024Jan}. \end{dataset}
+This dataset has also been used in multiple perturbation prediction studies including \gls{cpa} \citep{Lotfollahi2023May} and Biolord \citep{Piran2024Jan}. \end{dataset}

 \begin{dataset}[\frangieh{}] This dataset \citep{Frangieh2021Mar} includes 248 genetic perturbations across 3 melanoma cell conditions that simulate interaction with immune cells.
 The conditions are: 1) melanoma cells cultured alone, 2) melanoma cells with IFN$\gamma$, and 3) melanoma cells co-cultured with tumor infiltrating immune cells.
 We selected this dataset to benchmark whether a perturbation response prediction model could predict perturbation effects in the more complex co-culture condition using training data from the simpler conditions. \end{dataset}